Soil regeneration: Soil degradation

 Many agricultural practices can cause soil degradation.
-Tilling soils for planting is a common form of degradation.
+Excessive or unnecessary tillage, particularly ploughing, is a common cause of degradation.
 The upturning of soils makes them vulnerable to wind erosion.
 The use of farm vehicles on soils can also cause soil compaction decreasing the permeability of soils to air and water.
 The biological activity of soil can also be degraded by agricultural practices.
 Overgrazing results in the loss of plant roots in soils, which reduced both organic content in soils and inhibits the natural symbiosis between plants and the soil microbiome.
 The use of chemical fertilizer inhibits nitrogen fixing fungi and bacteria in the rhizosphere and increase activity of nitrogen oxidizing microbes, leading to an increase of nitrous oxide emissions from soil.
 The effects of agricultural soil degradation can create a positive feedback loop.
 For instance, the decrease of soil fertility as a result of mechanical degradation can be compensated with the use of chemical fertilizers, which decrease the rhizospehere's capacity to produce ammonia, which requires more fertilizer applications.

 Urbanization can also cause soil degradation.
 The construction of urban environments frequently involves the compaction of soil and the sealing of soils under layers of concrete, asphalt, and other materials.
 Sealing materials also decrease the natural absorption of rain water by soil causing intensification of water run-off during storms.
 The increased flow of water causes soil erosion.
 Cities also concentrate pollutants that can leach into soils.
 The maintenance of aesthetic monocultures such as grass lawns can also have deleterious effects on soils.
 Biodiversity is lost in the rhizosphere as a result of monoculture.
 Practices such as frequent mowing also inhibit the development of deep root networks and the use of fertilizers and pesticides result in further biological degradation.

 Acidification, salinization, nutrient leaching, and toxin contamination are a few types of chemical degradation.
 Toxins can accumulate in the soil from industrial processes like mining and waste management.
 Some biological examples include biodiversity loss, emitting greenhouse gasses, reduced carbon content, and a reduced capacity to sequester carbon.
 One of the most predictable ways to determine whether soil degradation has occurred is to measure its organic carbon content The soil organic carbon pool is extremely important for soil fertility.